auth0/laravel-auth0/docs/Configuration.md

 ## JSON Configuration (Preferred)

-The SDK can automatically configure itself using the JSON files exported using the [Auth0 CLI](https://auth0.com/docs/cli).

-This is the preferred method of configuration due to its ease of use.
+The preferred method of SDK configuration is to use JSON exported from the [Auth0 CLI](https://auth0.com/docs/cli).
+This allows you to use the CLI to manage your Auth0 configuration, and then export the configuration to JSON for use by the SDK.

-The SDK will look for the following files in the root of your project, in the order listed:
+The SDK will look for the following files in the project directory, in the order listed:

 -   `auth0.json`
 -   `auth0.<APP_ENV>.json`